wnyc/cloudydict/README.md

 ==========

-Cloudydict is a cross vendor compatibility layer that makes all cloud file services look as much like a dict as possible.
+Cloudydict is a cross vendor compatibility layer that makes all cloud file services look as much like a python dict as possible.

 Use cloudydict instead of boto or cloudfiles and enjoy simple dictionary based access to your files.